pingcap/docs/v3.0/reference/alert-rules.md

 * Solution:

-    * Check whether the TiKV is being restarted.
+    * Check whether the TiKV instance is being restarted.
     * Check whether the TiKV process is normal, the network is isolated, and the load is too high, and recover the service as much as possible.
-    * If you confirm that the TiKV cannot be recovered, you can make it offline.
+    * If you confirm that the TiKV instance cannot be recovered, you can make it offline.
-    * If you confirm that the TiKV can be recovered, but not in the short term, you can consider increasing the value of `max-down-time`.
-It will prevent the TiKV from being considered as irrecoverable and the data from being removed from the TiKV.
+    * If you confirm that the TiKV instance can be recovered, but not in the short term, you can consider increasing the value of `max-down-time`.
+It will prevent the TiKV instance from being considered as irrecoverable and the data from being removed from the TiKV.

 #### `PD_cluster_low_space`